https-github-com-sakshipatel-515/Technocrats_mars_rover/README.md

 ## Path Finding Visualizer
  Path Finding Visualizer assists in visualizing the different algorithms and uses them to find the shortest path between Source node and Destination node by avoiding various obstacles.

-The various algorithms that are supported are- Dijkstra’s Algorithm,
+The various algorithms that are supported are:
+Dijkstra’s Algorithm,
 A* Search,
 CDA(Combination of Dijkstra’s and A*)Algorithm,
 Convergent CDA Algorithm,
-Biderectional CDA Algorithm,
+Bidirectional CDA Algorithm,
 Greedy Best First Search,
 Breadth First Search,
 Depth First Search